 Serve hot with your favourite veggies, a salad, or whatever else you love serving steak with.

 Dry aged steak is tender, like tenderized-tenderloin tender.
-Flavor wise it is stronger than just a hunk of steak off the shelf, more akin to venison and moose, but beefier.
+Flavour-wise it is stronger than just a hunk of steak off the shelf, more akin to venison and moose, but beefier.
 It’s like duck compared to chicken.
 Only this flavour-packed piece of meat came from the same creature.
 Like a pork chop that is as tender and flavourful as bacon.
 Knowing how to grill dry aged steak is simple.

 Just treat it with respect; never cook it past medium, and you really can’t mess it up – this steak is that tender.